-While no company wants to see its best worker leave, sometimes, it’s inevitable.
-To make the transition run smoothly, employers must handle resignations in a professional and legally compliant manner.
+While no one wants to see an excellent worker leave, in order to make the transition run smoothly, employers must handle resignations in a professional and legally compliant manner.
 Here’s how to proceed when an important employee decides to quit.